mjthecoder65/url-shortener/README.md

 # URL Shortener API

-A high-performance URL Shortener API built with Go, Gin, MongoDB, and deployed on Cloud Run.
+A URL Shortener API built with Go, Gin, MongoDB, and Redis.
 This API allows users to create, retrieve, update, delete, and track statistics of shortened URLs.
+Short URLs are essential in today’s digital landscape as they simplify sharing, improve readability, and save space in character-limited platforms like social media.
+They also enable better tracking and analytics, making it easier to monitor user engagement.
+For high availability and fault tolerance, I deployed the service on Google Cloud Run

 ## Features